 The Stanford University Department of Theater and Performance Studies seeks non-equity stage managers to support all or some of our 2023-2024 Main Stage productions and a repertory production (Grad Rep) created by second-year PhD students.
 Applications are being accepted on a rolling basis starting immediately.
 To apply please email TAPS Production Jane Casamajor firstname.lastname@example.org with a resume and cover letter.

 The School of Humanities & Sciences affirms its commitment to fostering a community that actively addresses issues of power and inclusion by forwarding social justice and equity at Stanford and beyond.
 We seek to uplift the thriving and belonging of all members through our practices, policies, and programs.

-1st and 3rd Main Stage productions will be in the Harry J. Elam, Jr. black box space that seats between 100-200 depending on the configuration.
+- Harry J. Elam, Jr. Theater black box space that seats between 100-200 depending on the configuration.

 Grad Rep will be in the Nitery Theater, an 83-seat black box.

 Rehearsals vary but are not more than 16 hours per week typically Monday through Thursday evening and Saturday daytime.
 One one-hour Zoom production meeting per week held during daytime business hours.

 This is an hourly position with pay between $25.00/hr and $30.00/hr and is eligible for overtime.